22 Oct 5 Trusted Things To Cut Your Office Building Utility Bills

 - Update and/or Upgrade Windows – new windows (following an energy audit to ensure they are the problem) should have the most bang for your buck compared to replacing the entire window unit.

 - Insulate Walls – after the roof and any leaky windows, walls are next on the leaky air list (also include basements and crawl spaces, as applicable).

 - Review Heating and Cooling System – like all business processes, it helps to review and maintain year round to understand your building costs and expenses.

-The last thing you want to worry about is an office building issue because it distracts you from your employees and customers.
-Being an entrepreneur is hard enough (we will back you up!), so it is important to spend your time on your passion, your products and your business growth.
+The last thing you want to worry about is an office building issue.
+These issues distract you from your employees and customers.
+Being an entrepreneur is hard enough (we will back you up!)!
+It is important to spend your time on your passion, your products and your business growth.
 Luckily, at Snappy, you are our customers and we would be happy to answer any questions about building maintenance.
 Contact Snappy today and ask about our energy audit to understand the airflow in your building.